xuhongl/MCW-Serverless-architecture/Hands-on lab/Before the HOL - Serverless architecture.md

 - TollBooth
 - UploadImages

-> **Note**: The UploadImages project is used for uploading a handful of car photosfor testing scalability of the serverless architecture.
+> **Note**: The UploadImages project is used for uploading a handful of car photos for testing scalability of the serverless architecture.

 4. Switch to windows explorer, navigate back to the **starter** subfolder and open the **license plates** subfolder.
 It contains sample license plate photos used for testing out the solution.
 One of the photos is guaranteed to fail OCR processing, which is meant to show how the workload is designed to handle such failures.
 The **copyfrom** folder is used by the UploadImages project as a basis for the 1,000 photo upload option for testing scalability.